 New James Bay Railway Travelling Canoe

-This project is to take Wicksteed's plans and build the canoe as closely as possible to how Chestnut Canoe Company might have built it in 1912.
-Here's how its being done:
+This project was to take Wicksteed's original 1911 plans and build the canoe as closely as possible to how Chestnut Canoe Company might have built it in 1912.
+Here's how it was done:

 Step 1, Research